rgoldsberry/election-analysis/README.md

 ## Future Work
 There are a few different options to go from here to expand this code into something more generally useful for the elections department.
 Two that come to mind that I think we can implement fairly quickly are below.
 1. If we wanted to tally up more races at once (like in a bigger election) we could request an additional column in the csv we're delivered that notes what race or initiative that vote is for (so each row looks like: Ballot Id, County, Race, Vote).
-And then nest all of our current logic within another loop that moves through the different races/initiatives.
+And then nest all our current logic within another loop that moves through the different races/initiatives.
 2. We could "trust-but-verify" that the data we received from the elections team is clean and add in logic to make sure that there are no duplicate ballot ids in the file as we're moving through it.